namtoki/English/wordlist.md

 maintenance:                        The manual combines good maintenance advice with helpful illustrations.
 manual:                             The manual combines good maintenance advice with helpful illustrations.
 manufacturing:                      The vegetables will not decay for a long time if kept in cartons made with that special manufacturing process.
+marked:                             There was a marked improvement in the article after the editor rewrote it.
 mature:                             The tastes of mature audiences differ from those of young people.
 mayor:                              The enthusiastic audience clapped their hands several times during the mayor speech.
 meadow:                             The puppy hopped over the little fence and ran out into the meadow.